Freshman Ramsey, No. 12 Texas Tech top LIU-Brooklyn 96-66

+LUBBOCK, Texas (AP) — Freshman Jahmi’us Ramsey isn’t having much trouble adjusting to the college game, and showed some versatility on a key sequence in another non-conference home win for No. 12 Texas Tech.

-LUBBOCK, Texas (AP) — Freshman Jahmi’us Ramsey scored a career-high 27 points, and No. 12 Texas Tech pulled away after trailing by a point at halftime in a 96-66 victory over Long Island-Brooklyn on Sunday.
+Ramsey scored a career-high 27 points with a block and rebound after one of his game-high five 3-pointers, and the Red Raiders pulled away after trailing by a point at halftime in a 96-66 victory over Long Island-Brooklyn on Sunday.

-Ramsey was 5 of 6 from 3-point range and grabbed six rebounds in the third-highest scoring game for a freshman at Texas Tech (5-0).
+Ramsey was 5 of 6 from long range and grabbed six rebounds in the third-highest scoring game for a freshman at Texas Tech (5-0), which lost last season’s championship game in overtime to Virginia and has now won 51st consecutive non-conference home games.

+“I think I’ve adjusted to the speed of the game pretty well,” said Ramsey, whose previous high was 25 against Houston Baptist in his third game.
+“I feel comfortable out there and that’s the most important thing.”

 The Red Raiders trailed 42-41 at halftime.
 The Sharks (1-5) turned it over on their first four possessions of the second half and Davide Moretti put Texas Tech in front for good with a bucket on his way to 12 points.